Center for Economic Opportunity (CEO) Intern (Remote)

 Do you know how to sew?
 Feeling crafty?
 The IRC-LA needs your help in delivering reusable face masks to refugee families and children in need.

-Reception and Placement Volunteer (Remote) - Arabic, Farsi or Dari/Pashtu speaking
+Reception and Placement Volunteer (Remote) - Spanish, Arabic, Farsi, Dari or Pashtu speaking

 The Reception and Placement Volunteer will assist the Reception and Placement Caseworkers to resettle newly arrived refugees in Los Angeles.